Creit-Tech/SorobanHub-app/README.md

 # SorobanHub

-SorobanHub is a desktop app that helps you manage and monitor your Soroban contracts, removing the need to use scripts or the terminal and instead interact with them using a simple UI.
+SorobanHub is an app that helps you manage and monitor your Soroban contracts, removing the need to use scripts or the terminal and instead interact with them using a simple UI.

 > This app is still in early development, bugs and uncompleted functionalities are expected.

 ## How to run the app

+The easiest way is visiting the public webapp at: [https://app.sorobanhub.com](https://app.sorobanhub.com).

-If you want to use the app without directly from the source, you can do it with the help of `pnpm` and `make`.
+If you want to build the app from the source, you can do it with the help of `pnpm`.
 Here are the steps:

 #### Download the source code
 ```shell